San Bernardino, CA (SNB)

 Recent renovations have been designed by architect Milford Wayne Donaldson, who adhered to a plan to restore the station along historical architectural guidelines.
 Soltech Pacific and Transtech Engineers, hired to carry out the restoration, managed to accomplish a massive change at the station.
 Over $1 million dollars worth of asbestos was removed, old heating ducts and plumbing systems were replaced with more up-to-date models, and any lead -based paint was removed.
 Crews also removed numerous pigeons, families of cats, and approximately 500 pounds of honey from bees inside the wall.
 Wherever it was possible, as much of the original structures were maintained.
 Original doors were generally refurbished and the tile on the walls and floors was either restored or replaced.
 If the tiles were capable of restoration, they were sent to professional paint matching companies in order to maintain their original appearance.
 Similarly, artists were hired to re-carve the column top capitals.

-Currently, SANBAG offices fill the second floor.
-The ground level is occupied by the Southern California Regional Rail Authority (SCRRA/Metrolink), the Southern California Association of Governments (SCAG), and a snack bar and coffee shop.
-In addition, the San Bernardino History and Railroad Museum attracts many visitors for its interesting collection of railroad artifacts, historic photographs, and the Santa Fe Western Archives.
+Currently, the building is home to Metrolink, Amtrak, the San Bernardino County Transportation Authority, the Local Agency Formation Committee, the Southern California Association of Governments and the San Bernardino History and Railroad Museum.
+The museum attracts many visitors for its interesting collection of railroad artifacts, historic photographs, and the Santa Fe Western Archives.

 Francisco Dumetz, a Franciscan monk visiting the region on May 20, 1810, the feast day of Saint Bernardino of Siena named the region after this saint.
 In the years that followed, a mission system existed in the Valley, but was eventually dismantled by the Mexican government.
 The next major settlers in the region were Mormons sent on direct expedition orders from Mormon leader, Brigham Young.
 Upon arrival, this group purchased one of the last remaining Rancheros, which included much of the current San Bernardino region.
 This same group would lay out the street grid system that exists to this day.
 They would go on to establish San Bernardino County in 1853, mapping it according to their road system.
 By the city’s centennial in 1910, the population had increased to 12, 779.
 An influx of jobs that included both the railway and military industries would allow San Bernardino to achieve ample prosperity.
 It was during these prosperous years that Norton Air Force Base was opened, as was the world’s first McDonald’s, which opened in 1948.